 Brite Divinity School educates women and men to lead in the ministry of Christ’s church, the academy and public life as witnesses to God’s reconciling and transforming love and justice.

 Shelly Matthews holds the ThD from the Harvard Divinity School, the MDiv from Boston University School of Theology, and the BA from the University of North Dakota.
 Before arriving at Brite in 2011, she was the Dorothy and B.H.
 Peace Jr., Associate Professor of Religion at Furman University, in Greenville South Carolina, where she taught for 13 years.

 She is an ordained United Methodist Minister (Dakotas Area Conference), and served three years in parish ministry in North Dakota before entering graduate school.

 She currently co-chairs the Society of Biblical Literature Section on Early Jewish and Christian Relations, and was the co- founder and served for six years as co-chair of the SBL section on Violence and Representations of Violence Among Jews and Christians.
-She also serves on editorial boards for the Journal of Biblical Literature, the Journal of New Testament Studies, and Lectio Dificilior.
+She also serves on editorial boards for the Journal of Biblical Literature, Lectio Dificilior and Feminist Studies in Religion Books.
 Her research interests include feminist biblical interpretation, the Acts of the Apostles, early Jewish Christian relations, and Paul in the second century.

 DegreesD.Th., Harvard Divinity School, 1997